bacionejs/stuff/README.md

 - The word `by` followed by one or more spaces
 - An optional `@` symbol

+If the format is inconsistent or missing, the author may be marked as `"Unknown"`.
+Only the **first author** is captured, even if multiple are listed.

-The `parent` field in the GitHub metadata sometimes contains the original author's repository (if the entry was forked), but it is **not reliable** for extracting author information.
+The `parent` field in GitHub usually contains the original author's repository, because the entry was forked.
+However, it is **not reliable** for extracting author information.
 Repositories may be deleted, renamed, or made private after the competition, which causes the `parent` field to disappear or become inaccurate.
 To avoid missing or incorrect data, the viewer relies solely on the `description` field for author attribution.

 ## 📦 Repository Scraper: `games.mjs`
 > ⚠️ **Warning:** These are not usage instructions — this is just how I generate the JSON file...maybe once a day during the August/September competition.